|

 b.
 Shin guards must be worn at all times by all players.

 c.
-An all-purpose type foam helmet and a mouthpiece shall be worn by the soccer goalie for protective purposes.
-The helmet must cover the head, cover and protect the ears, and have a chin strap.
+A mouthpiece shall be worn by the soccer goalie for protective purposes.

 5. One time out period per quarter (including each overtime period) may be called whenever the ball is dead.
 The coach is permitted on the field during the time out period to instruct the players.